Important updates for practitioners

 - stock and station agents

-4.14 Professional relationships can adversely affect the independence of personal insolvency practitioners where they create conflicts of interest or give rise to potential breaches of fiduciary duties.
+4.14 These professional relationships can adversely affect the independence of personal insolvency practitioners where they create conflicts of interest or give rise to potential breaches of fiduciary duties.
 This might include:

-- services supplied in a personal insolvency administration by an entity in which the appointee has an interest17 eg a registered trustee engages a solicitor (who is his brother) to recover a voidable transaction
+- services supplied in a personal insolvency administration by an entity in which the appointee has an interest18 e.g. a registered trustee engages a solicitor who is also their sibling to recover a voidable transaction

-- a supplier of services used by an appointee in all personal insolvency administrations without ensuring value for money eg a registered trustee uses a preferred auctioneer to sell any vested bankruptcy assets without reference to the costs of realisation
+- a supplier of services used by a practitioner in all personal insolvency administrations without ensuring value for money e.g. a registered trustee uses a preferred auctioneer to sell any bankruptcy assets without reference to the costs of realisation

-- marketing done on behalf of a personal insolvency practitioner to generate leads by promoting services to debtors which are misleading eg a broker who advertises debt agreements as ‘debt consolidation’18
+- marketing done on behalf of a practitioner to generate leads by promoting services to debtors which are misleading e.g. a broker who advertises debt agreements as ‘debt consolidation’19

-- a supplier of services offers inducements to a personal insolvency practitioner expecting to be engaged on future appointments eg a registered trustee who regularly accepts invitations to VIP style events.
+- a supplier of services offers inducements to a practitioner expecting to be engaged on future appointments e.g. a registered trustee who regularly accepts invitations to VIP events.

 4.16 In this context, personal insolvency practitioners should consider whether a professional they might engage may themselves have an actual or perceived conflict of interest.
-For example, a trustee who intends to realise a residential unit in a bankruptcy arising from unpaid body corporate fees should consider whether engaging solicitors who act for the petitioning creditor owners corporation to do the conveyance might represent either an actual or perceived conflict of interest.
+For example, a trustee who intends to realise a residential unit in a bankruptcy arising from unpaid body corporate fees should consider whether engaging solicitors, who act for the petitioning creditor owner’s corporation, to undertake the conveyance might represent either an actual or perceived conflict of interest.

-4.17 Personal insolvency practitioners are exposed to pressures from various sources: debtors, creditors, courts, regulators, professional bodies, other professionals, competitors and the general public.
+4.17 Personal insolvency practitioners are exposed to pressures from various sources including debtors, creditors, courts, regulators, professional bodies, other professionals, competitors and the general public.
 Effectively balancing these can be challenging and lead some to take risks with their professional integrity and reputation.

-4.18 The IG expects personal insolvency practitioners to be aware of these risks and seek appropriate guidance from relevant professional bodies19 of which they are members if and when they have independence concerns.
+4.18 We expect personal insolvency practitioners to be aware of these risks and seek appropriate guidance from their relevant professional bodies20 when they have independence concerns.

 Associated or related entity appointments

-4.19 Personal insolvency practitioners must be careful to avoid potential conflicts of interest involving appointment to an associated or related entity20.
+4.19 Personal insolvency practitioners must be careful to avoid potential conflicts of interest involving appointments to an associated or related entity.

-4.20 An associated entity includes a person or private company that is associated with a debtor or bankrupt to which a personal insolvency practitioner may be appointed.
+4.20 An associated entity includes a person or private company that is associated with a debtor or bankrupt to which a practitioner may be appointed.

 4.21 A related entity includes:

-- a relative of the debtor or bankrupt
+- a relative of someone who is a bankrupt or a debtor

-- a company of which the debtor or bankrupt (or their relative) is a director
+- a company of which the debtor or person made bankrupt (or their relative) is a director

-- a beneficiary under a trust of which the debtor or bankrupt (or their relative) is a trustee
+- a beneficiary under a trust of which the debtor or person made bankrupt (or their relative) is a trustee

-- a trustee of a trust under which the debtor or bankrupt (or their relative) is a beneficiary
+- a trustee of a trust under which the debtor or person made bankrupt (or their relative) is a beneficiary

-- a member of a partnership of which the debtor or bankrupt (or their relative) is a partner.
+- a member of a partnership of which the debtor or person made bankrupt (or their relative) is a partner.

-4.22 Registered trustees may encounter particular risks of actual or perceived conflicts from accepting an appointment (whether sequential or concurrent) to a debtor/bankrupt and an associated or related entity.
+4.22 Registered trustees may be exposed to risks of actual or perceived conflicts by accepting an appointment (sequential or concurrent) from a debtor or someone made bankrupt and an associated or related entity.
+Trustees are expected to anticipate the risks and decline such appointments wherever possible.

 4.23 Issues usually arise when there are disputes between parties over: